-In Saiyuki Gaiden, Tenpou Gensui is a soldier who fights with a katana, interesting because as a god and an agent of Heaven, he's not permitted to take a life (even the gunslingers in his group of soldiers only have stunguns), although when he throws all rules out the window, he's shown to be pretty damn good with it.
+- In Saiyuki Gaiden, Tenpou Gensui is a soldier who fights with a katana, interesting because as a god and an agent of Heaven, he's not permitted to take a life (even the gunslingers in his group of soldiers only have stunguns), although when he throws all rules out the window, he's shown to be pretty damn good with it.
 Also interestingly, katanas are rare in the Saiyuki universe (other than the cannon fodder opponents at the end of Gaiden, Tenpou is the only character shown using one), possibly because it's set in China rather than Japan.
 His reincarnation, Cho Hakkai, uses no weapon and is, instead, a gifted martial artist and manipulator of chi.

-Discussed early in Bakuman。, as Moritaka and Akito discuss what to have in their manga.
+- Discussed early in Bakuman。, as Moritaka and Akito discuss what to have in their manga.
 Akito helpfully points out that many of the most successful manga that are currently running (some of which already cited here) use katana in them, be they the main focal point of the overall story (as is the case with Bleach) or not (as in One Piece).

-Played straight and subverted in Chrome Shelled Regios.
+- Played straight and subverted in Chrome Shelled Regios.
 Almost every single character used a weapon other than a katana, and they aren't really being shown as inferior to those that do use katanas.
-However, the protagonist, Layfon Alseif, who has been using a standard sword the entirety of the series, gets his greatest Crowning Moment Of Awesome after fusing two different kinds of Infinity Plus One Swords together.
+However, the protagonist, Layfon Alseif, who has been using a standard sword the entirety of the series, gets his greatest Crowning Moment of Awesome after fusing two different kinds of Infinity Plus One Swords together.
 Partially justified in that all of his training focused on katana-using, and it was just a personal vow of repentance that kept him from using it the whole time.

-Samurai 7; samurai armed with katana are able to take on powered armor, cyborgs, and more.
+- Samurai 7; samurai armed with katana are able to take on powered armor, cyborgs, and more.
 One enemy samurai turns to using a BFG; he is looked down upon for it, as are the former samurai cyborg bandits, who have given up their bodies and, according to Kambei, their honor as well.
 He insults them, doubting they were ever samurai.

-In Soul Eater, Tsubaki has a katana as one of her several forms; Mifune had many katanas; Ragnarok has recently been shown in a katana form, a departure from his usual shape as a decidedly Western sword design.
+- In Soul Eater, Tsubaki has a katana as one of her several forms; Mifune had many katanas; Ragnarok has been shown in a katana form, a departure from his usual shape as a decidedly Western sword design.
 Becomes a subversion when you remember Excalibur surpasses all of them.

-Played straight in the fifth Kara no Kyoukai movie.
+- Played straight in the fifth Kara no Kyoukai movie.
 When Shiki gets her hands on a katana, she becomes exponentially more proficient and deadly.

-In the Digimon Next manga, near the end, there is a battle between the gun-wielding RiseGreymon and the katana-wielding Zanbamon.
+- In the Digimon Next manga, near the end, there is a battle between the gun-wielding RiseGreymon and the katana-wielding Zanbamon.
 RiseGreymon takes a few potshots at his enemy, only for him to deflect the shots and give us a quote that damn well embodies this trope:

 Zanbamon: The gun is mightier than the sword, but the katana surpasses the gun.